Data protection is no longer just a technology issue—its political and commercial impact is far-reaching.

 Securing an organization requires an undertaking of many different practices.
 With the rise of the perimeter-less corporate network (data and systems outside of the corporate network), it’s an even greater challenge to secure all enterprise assets.
 We’ll see a gradual improvement in integration and management tools, so that enterprises can manage their digital assets wherever they’re hosted; on-premise, in the cloud or even on personal devices.

-It comes as no surprise that more security incidents will be reported in 2019.
+It comes as no surprise that more security incidents will be reported in 2019 and beyond.
 This is due to mandatory reporting requirements in the EU and other jurisdictions, non-traditional systems being successfully targeted and sophisticated corporate and government-driven attacks becoming more common and widely reported.
 To stay secure, leaders will grow their IT investments, but may find themselves to be too far behind; the current security skills shortage will only intensify as demand outpaces the available talent pool.
 The security journey for organizations will become even more pervasive with expanding needs for skills and the cost for security compliance—this is one demand curve that will only continue to increase over time.